wcpos/woocommerce-pos/readme.txt

 == Changelog ==

 = 1.1.1 - 2023/05/xx =
-* Fix: remove private meta data from Order Preview modal
+* Improvement: remove private meta data from Order Preview modal
+* Bug Fix: 'Cannot use object of type Closure as array' in the API.php file

 = 1.1.0 - 2023/05/19 =
 * Fix: disable Lite Speed Cache for POS page